 - AUTHORITY ADVISORY COMMITTEE: Board Member Robinson reported that the Authority Advisory Committee met November 30, 2016 to discuss Airport Development Plan, Federal Inspection Services (FIS) Facility, the Terminal 2 Parking Plaza and International Air Service. - ART ADVISORY COMMITTEE: Board Member Gleason reported that 6 of the 15 Intergalactic Dreaming Exhibitions have been installed and will be complete next month.
 He also reported that the Fern St. Circus had a meet and greet on December 15 and 16.
 He reported that transcenDANCE will begin their Performing Arts Residency with an orientation and site research.
 He also reported that as part of the ongoing concert series, roaming musicians will perform for travelers on December 21, 2016.
-He also reported that RFP's for two Public Art opportunities, the glass partition wall artwork and atrium suspended artwork, were published December 15, 2016.
+He also reported that the Public Art for the Rental Car Center is ahead of schedule.
+He reported that RFP's for two Public Art opportunities, the glass partition wall artwork and atrium suspended artwork, were published December 15, 2016.
 He also reported that the art.san.org website is live and that Joey Herring joined the Arts Program as Arts Coordinator II on December 7, 2016